mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 :hwlabel:`LOAD` / :hwlabel:`⯈`    Load selected track from library into deck 2                 Load selected track from library into deck 2 and play
 ================================  ===========================================================  =========================================================================

-Scrolling the library will resize it and hide the decks for better browsing.
-The decks will be shown again after 4s, or when selecting a song into a deck.

 Jog wheel and pitch slider
 --------------------------

-Touch and move the jog wheel while pressing the Loupe icon :hwlabel:`🔍` to scratch (either deck playing or not).
+Touch and move the jog wheel while the loupe icon :hwlabel:`🔍` is active to scratch (either deck playing or not).
-Touch and move the jog wheel while pressing the Disc icon :hwlabel:`💿` to scroll through the library (either deck playing or not).
+Touch and move the jog wheel while the disc icon :hwlabel:`💿` is active to scroll through the track (either deck playing or not).
+Touch and move the jog wheel while none of the above are active to nudge the deck (deck playing).

 The pitch sliders let you adjust pitch.
 The :hwlabel:`-` / :hwlabel:`+` buttons let you temporarily adjust the the speed one step higher / lower (aka nudge the deck).